PolekM/Leetcode/README.md

 # LeetCode Repository

 ## Description
 This repository contains my solutions to LeetCode problems.
-Each problem is described based on its number and name.

 ## Notes
 - Each solution is written in **Java**.